-Multi-organ Transplant Program Overview

-Our extensive experience with pediatric heart, lung, liver, kidney, and intestinal transplantation has also led to specialized expertise in combined transplants with two or more organs, including heart-kidney, liver-lung, liver-intestine, liver-intestine-pancreas, liver-kidney, and heart-liver.
+Multi-organ Transplant Program Overview Our extensive experience with pediatric heart, lung, liver, kidney, and intestinal transplantation has also led to specialized expertise in combined transplants with two or more organs, including heart-kidney, liver-lung, liver-intestine, liver-intestine-pancreas, liver-kidney, and heart-liver.
 "At Lucile Packard Children's Hospital Stanford we meet complexity head-on," says Paul Grimm, MD, medical director of the Pediatric Kidney Transplant team.
 "We think of combined organ transplantation not as one patient getting two surgeries, but as one well-integrated, well-choreographed single therapeutic intervention that happens to involve two different specialties and two organs."
 For a growing number of patients, combined transplants are necessary because improved disease management has allowed them to live significantly longer than they once would have.
 For example, patients may now live long enough with a heart disorder that they eventually need a new liver as well as a new heart.

-"Our mantra has been, 'We're happy to take on the kind of patients that other places will not," says Michael Ma, MD, the surgical director of PACT, who also conducts combined heart-liver transplants, mostly on teenage patients who have had single-ventricle palliation as young children and have had long-standing Fontan circulation, which eventually causes liver fibrosis.
+"Our mantra has been, 'We're happy to take on the kind of patients that other places will not," says Michael Ma, MD, the surgical director of PACT, who also conducts combined heart-liver transplants, mostly on teenage patients who have had single ventricle palliation as young children and have had long-standing Fontan circulation, which eventually causes liver fibrosis.
 These patients are more and more often best treated with an en bloc, combined liver and heart transplantation.
 The most common pediatric multi-organ transplant is the liver-kidney combination.
 Three main categories of children come to us in need of liver-kidney transplantation: those with autosomal recessive polycystic kidney disease or other diseases that cause irreversible kidney and liver damage, those with end-stage renal diseases caused by liver-based metabolic disorders such as primary hyperoxaluria, and those with concomitant liver and kidney failure caused by Boichis syndrome, for example, or a liver tumor plus nephrotoxicity.
 Of these three groups, primary hyperoxaluria type 1 is the most common indication for combined transplantation.
 With aggressive pretransplant dialysis and avoidance of posttransplant renal dysfunction, infants who are diagnosed early and receive combined liver-kidney transplant have excellent survival rates.
 "With the appropriate donor selection, family education, and medical team commitment, combined liver-kidney transplant can be an outstanding option for medical management in this group of patients," says Clark A. Bonham, MD, surgical director of the Pediatric Living Liver Donor and Intestinal Transplant programs.
 "Transplanting more than one organ at once usually increases the time required for the surgery, the stress on the body, and the risk of complications," says Dr. Grimm.
 "Patients suffering from liver failure, especially those with methylmalonic acidemia, are often extremely ill at the time they require the transplant.
 So, the challenge for our highly focused and collaborative kidney and liver teams is significant.
 Given that, we are proud that in the past 10 years we have had 100 percent patient and graft survival in combined liver-kidney transplants."

-The 4-Pound Fighter

-As a premature newborn, Dane went into liver failure and was rushed to Stanford Children's Health, where-after six weeks of blood transfusions, dialysis, and other life-support interventions-he received a successful liver transplant.
-Three years later, he also received a kidney transplant.
-Today, Dane is a happy and energetic survivor.

-Vision 2025-Transplant Center Vision and Mission

-Vision

-To provide the world's best organ transplantation care to children and their families by a combination of innovation, collaboration, compassion, and perseverance.

-Mission and Objectives

-To embrace the quadruple aim of care delivery consisting of high-quality care, program growth and cost reduction, meaningful patient experience, and fundamental staff wellness practices.

-- Delivering #1 pediatric volumes and outcomes in the nation. - Leading-edge research, innovation, and educational training.
+Up and Running Again, With Heart Roza Saad was trying to run a mile in under 12 minutes-and she simply could not.
+An echocardiogram and right-heart catheterization revealed that Roza had severe pulmonary arterial hypertension.
+A lung biopsy turned traumatic, and Roza needed a heart-lung transplant immediately.
+Only the Betty Irene Moore Children's Heart Center was willing to take the case.

+Stanford

 Transplant Program Contact Information

 Heart: (650) 721-2598 Kidney: (650) 498-5480

-Liver and Intestine: (650) 725-8771 Lung and Heart-Lung: (650) 498-2568 transplant.stanfordchildrens.org
+Liver and Intestine: (650) 725-8771 Lung and Heart-Lung: (650) 498-2568

+transplant.stanfordchildrens.org